How to Make Champagne Cake

 For this cake, you can use any sparkling wine of your choosing.
 If you enjoy a dry champagne, opt for your favorite brand.
 If you like something a bit sweeter, try a prosecco or sparkling Moscato.
 And if you want to add a little color to this cake, pop for pink champagne!

 If you don’t know where to begin on your champagne shopping trip, don’t worry.
-We’ve got you covered with our favorite bottles under $20.
+We’ve got you covered with the best cheap champagne under $20.

 Concentrating Champagne Flavor for Baking